Spot prawns are a delicacy you don’t want to miss. Get ready, the BC Spot Prawn season opens May 15.

 - Drop the live, unpeeled spotted prawns into the boiling water.

-- Boil for two minutes.
+- Boil for one to two minutes.

 - The translucent prawns will turn a darker pinky-orange colour.